 The TAPT Program was created by the Teacher Education Department in the 1995-96 academic year.
 The program was initially funded by "Goals 2000" monies received from the Utah State Office of Education.
-The TAPT Program was created because of a request from the superintendents of six school districts surrounding Weber State University.
-The school districts are No. Summit, Morgan, Box Elder, Weber, Davis and Ogden City.
-The superintendents had a critical need for English as a second language and bilingual teachers in their respective districts.
+The TAPT Program was at the request from the superintendents of six school districts surrounding Weber State University.
+Superintendents had a critical need for teachers in their respective districts.
 Weber State complied with that request and thus the TAPT Program was born.

 The TAPT program pays partial in-state tuition, but does not pay student fees, transcript fees, developmental fees or individual lab fees.